Writer Profile

 2020: A Turning Point Toward Education Emphasizing Statistical Thinking

-Scientific Inquiry Thinking Seen in "jitsugaku (science)"
+Scientific Inquiry Thinking Found in "jitsugaku (science)"

 Incidentally, the 12th volume of Gakumon no susume (An Encouragement of Learning) also contains a frequently quoted passage regarding "jitsugaku (science)": "The essence of learning lies only in its application.
 Learning without application is equal to ignorance."
 Following that is this passage: